Free Ponytail Hat Knitting Pattern (Super Bulky Yarn)

 Pattern Instructions

-Yarn A – Grey Marble / Yarn B – Wheat
+- Yarn B – Wheat

-- Cast on > 40 sts with Yarn A, join in the round and pm, being careful not to twist the sts.
+Cast on > 40 sts with Yarn A, join in the round and pm, being careful not to twist the sts.

-- K1, P1 ribbing until the work measures 5″ from the cast on edge.
+K1, P1 ribbing until the work measures 5″ from the cast-on edge.

-- (If you want the hat to be a little longer – you can increase this by one or two inches).
+(If you want the hat to be a little longer, you can increase this by one or two inches.

-- Change to Yarn B and knit 3 rows.
+Change to Yarn B and knit 3 rows.

 Decrease as follows >